ProgramComputer/EmbeddingBridge/README.md

 - Track embedding history and changes
 - Roll back to previous embedding versions
 - Support for multiple embedding models
+- Organize embeddings into sets for better management
+- Prepare for remote collaboration (coming soon)

 ## Installation